-Administrators may apply unused Ssick leave Ddays that they have personally contributed to the administrative Ssick leave Bbank for purposes of accumulating 170 days of service credit in the Teacher Retirement System (TRS) or the Illinois Municipal Retirement System (IMRF) for retirement purposes.
+Administrators may apply unused sick leave days that they have personally contributed to the administrative sick leave bank for purposes of accumulating 170 days of service credit in the Teacher Retirement System (TRS) or the Illinois Municipal Retirement System (IMRF) for retirement purposes.

-If the administrator still owes days to the Sick Bank when ending in employment with the district, the amount of accumulated Sick Days reported for service credit in either TRS or IMRF will be reduced by that amount.
+If the administrator still owes days to the sick bank when ending in employment with the district, the amount of accumulated sick days reported for service credit in either TRS or IMRF will be reduced by that amount.
 For example:

-- If an administrator has 30 days recorded in their "Sick Days" record and 60 days recorded in their "Sick Bank" record, and owes the sick bank 10 days, a total of 80 days will be reported to TRS or IMRF (30 Sick Days + 60 Sick Bank Contribution = 90 days; 90 available Sick Days 10 days owed = 80 reportable Sick Days). - If an administrator has 30 days recorded in their "Sick Days" record and 60 available days recorded in their "Sick Bank" record, and owes the sick bank 100 days, a total of 0 days will be reported to TRS or IMRF (30 Sick Days + 60 Sick Bank Contribution = 90 days; 90 Sick Days 100 days owed = 0 reportable days).
+- If an administrator has 30 available days recorded in their "Sick Days" record and 60 available days recorded in their "Sick Bank" record, and owes the sick bank 10 days, a total of 80 days will be reported to TRS or IMRF (60 sick bank days + 30 sick days = 90 days; 90 available sick days 10 days owed = 80 reportable days). - If an administrator has 30 available days recorded in their "Sick Days" record and 60 available days recorded in their "Sick Bank" record, and owes the sick bank 100 days, a total of 0 days will be reported to TRS or IMRF (60 sick bank days + 30 sick days = 90 days; 90 available sick days 100 days owed = 0 reportable days).
 The school district will not seek additional compensation for sick bank days owed.